Paris Motor Show 1905: Bosch representatives from across Europe traveled to this major event. The company founder himself arrived from Stuttgart.

 With the foundation of the European Economic Community (EEC) – the precursor of today’s European Union – in 1957 Bosch began to focus more on its western neighbor France.
 In the 1950s, Bosch was able to re-establish business relations with French contacts that had been built up between the two world wars.
 In 1962, the production company Les Constructeurs Associes was founded in tandem with several French partners, becoming a wholly owned Bosch company in 1964.
 From 1966, after merging with the sales company Robert Bosch S.A., the new company traded under the name Robert Bosch (France) S.A.

 The French regional subsidiary greatly expanded its business in the years that followed, setting up new operations and acquiring companies.
 France became the second most important market for the Bosch Group after Germany, and remained so until well into the 1980s.
 In 1983, Robert Bosch (France) S.A. became the largest German employer in France.

 The plants in France are now a firm part of the global Bosch manufacturing network.
-The French regional company has 24 locations throughout France.
-And at the end of March 2017, it will celebrating another inauguration, like in 1905.
-In St. Ouen, on the outskirts of Paris, the new headquarters of Robert Bosch (France) SAS will be officially opened.
+The French regional company has more than 20 locations throughout France.
+And at the end of March 2017, it celebrated another inauguration, like in 1905.
+In St. Ouen, on the outskirts of Paris, the new headquarters of Robert Bosch (France) SAS was be officially opened.